charkybarky/candela/README.md

-# candella
+# candela
-The repository for Candella, a Python 3 and PyGame based graphic design software.
+The repository for Candela, a Python 3 and PyGame based graphic design software.